-As fee-only financial planners, both of our fee schedules are all inclusive… planning and investment management.
+As fee-only financial planners and investment managers, our fee schedule is all inclusive… planning and investment management.

 We are the perfect fit for you if you want us to do the day-to-day, heavy lifting of investing and portfolio management for you.
 While you’re spending your free time enjoying family and friends, travel and leisure, spiritual growth, enhancing your career, physical fitness, or just relaxing, we are minding the store as your trusted advisor.

 After extensive planning sessions to identify your goals and risk tolerance, we’ll develop your written investment policy statement that governs the parameters of our portfolio management.
 Only within these parameters do we discretionarily make the individual investment selections and future rebalancing allocations in your portfolio.
 While we do not consult you prior to buying or selling your investments, you stay well informed via trade confirmation, monthly activity statements, quarterly portfolio performance reports and annual review meetings.
 We do not have the discretionary authority or ability to remove cash or securities from your account, only you retain this authority.
 Additionally, because we do not charge commissions, any advantage that could possibly be gained through excessively trading your portfolio is completely eliminated.

 We utilize TD Ameritrade, a full-service national brokerage firm, to custody your portfolio’s assets; execute your investment trades, per our instructions; process and record your deposits and withdrawals; and provide you with trade data and monthly account statements, either online or in paper format.
 Your assets are insured through TD Ameritrade, up to $152 million aggregate, by SIPC, FDIC and private insurance coverage against fraud and the custodian’s financial collapse, but not against asset value fluctuations.